Jonathan Jackson (Illinois politician): Civil and human rights activism

-Born into a family steeped in human rights activism, Jackson has traveled the world as an aide de camp to his father.
+Born into a family steeped in human rights activism, Jackson traveled the world as an aide de camp to his father.
 He traveled to Syria in 1983, when his father negotiated with Syrian President Hafez al-Assad to release captured American pilot Robert Goodman.
 He met Fidel Castro in 1984, when his father negotiated the release of 22 Americans being held in Cuba.
 He was also with his father in August 2005, when he traveled to Venezuela to meet Venezuelan President Hugo Chávez.
 This followed controversial remarks by televangelist Pat Robertson implying that Chávez should be assassinated.
 Jackson condemned Robertson's remarks as immoral.

 In 2007, Jonathan Jackson took on the issues of innocence and juvenile justice as national spokesman for the RainbowPUSH Coalition.
 He has highlighted the personal stories and continued trials of those who accused the Chicago Police Department of torturing them to obtain confessions that landed them in prison.
 They include Darrell Cannon, who faced the death penalty for a 1983 drug-related murder.
 Cannon was released after accepting a January 2001 deal to abandon his torture claim in exchange for being released, according to the Northwestern Center on Wrongful Convictions.
 Jackson has also showcased the travails of Oscar Walden, who in 1952 became Illinois's first exoneree.
 Walden was freed after being sentenced to 75 years for a rape he did not commit.

 Jackson has championed the cause of Johnnie Lee Savory, a Peoria native convicted of stabbing to death his friends Connie Cooper and James Robinson in their Peoria home in 1977.
 After serving over 28 years in prison, Savory was released on parole on December 19, 2006.
 Jackson is among several notables who have petitioned the Illinois governor—first Rod Blagojevich, then Pat Quinn—to order DNA testing in Savory's case to prove not only that did Savory not kill his friends, but also to pinpoint the person widely suspected of committing the crime.